HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - Anything else
   - This is a missing-quote-before-doctype-system-identifier parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Reconsume in the bogus DOCTYPE state.

-##### 3.2.5.65 DOCTYPE system identifier (double-quoted) state
+##### 3.2.5.65 DOCTYPE system information (double-quoted) state

 Consume the next input character:

 - U+0022 QUOTATION MARK (")
-  - Switch to the after DOCTYPE system identifier state.
+  - Switch to the after DOCTYPE system information state.
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
-Append a U+FFFD REPLACEMENT CHARACTER character to the current DOCTYPE token's system identifier.
+Append a U+FFFD REPLACEMENT CHARACTER character to the current DOCTYPE token's system information.
 - U+003E GREATER-THAN SIGN (>)
   - This is an abrupt-doctype-system-identifier parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Switch to the data state.
 Emit that DOCTYPE token.
 - EOF
   - This is an eof-in-doctype parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Emit that DOCTYPE token.
 Emit an end-of-file token.
 - Anything else
-  - Append the current input character to the current DOCTYPE token's system identifier.
+  - Append the current input character to the current DOCTYPE token's system information.

-##### 3.2.5.66 DOCTYPE system identifier (single-quoted) state
+##### 3.2.5.66 DOCTYPE system information (single-quoted) state

 Consume the next input character:

 - U+0027 APOSTROPHE (')
-  - Switch to the after DOCTYPE system identifier state.
+  - Switch to the after DOCTYPE system information state.
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
-Append a U+FFFD REPLACEMENT CHARACTER character to the current DOCTYPE token's system identifier.
+Append a U+FFFD REPLACEMENT CHARACTER character to the current DOCTYPE token's system information.
 - U+003E GREATER-THAN SIGN (>)
   - This is an abrupt-doctype-system-identifier parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Switch to the data state.
 Emit that DOCTYPE token.
 - EOF
   - This is an eof-in-doctype parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Emit that DOCTYPE token.
 Emit an end-of-file token.
 - Anything else
-  - Append the current input character to the current DOCTYPE token's system identifier.
+  - Append the current input character to the current DOCTYPE token's system information.

-##### 3.2.5.67 After DOCTYPE system identifier state
+##### 3.2.5.67 After DOCTYPE system information state

 Consume the next input character: